Understanding your I-20 and visa

 Traveling with the I-20

 If you will be traveling abroad and then returning to the U.S. to resume your studies, you must take your I-20 with you.
-The I-20 is required to reapply for a visa if you need one and for re-entering the U.S. Before your departure from the U.S., make sure that you have an unexpired travel endorsement from an Advisor at Coppin State University on page 3 of your I-20, at the bottom.
+The I-20 is required to reapply for a visa if you need one and for re-entering the U.S. Before your departure from the U.S., make sure that you have an unexpired travel endorsement from an Advisor at Coppin State University on page 2 of your I-20.
 This signature is valid for one year for multiple visits outside the U.S. In most cases, a travel endorsement can be done easily; however, be sure to plan ahead and get your travel endorsement several weeks before you depart the U.S. to avoid the holiday rush.

 Page 2 of the I-20 = F-1 Regulations